 A lot of people often wonder if last-minute practicing before the “real thing” is actually helpful.
-Just like some furious practicing to warm-up before a sports performance or looking over flash cards before a GED or an ACT exam.
+Just like some furious practicing to warm-up before a sports performance or looking over flashcards before a GED or an ACT exam.
 Well, this may seem like a highly productive exercise but the question is: does it really help?
 Let’s check out the best strategies for audition preparation.

 In the same way, students need to understand that taking practice tests will prove more effective than reading through a book during the last minutes before an exam.